suncoast-devs/handbook/lessons/full-stack-build-an-app/28-adding-images-to-restaurants.md

 public ActionResult Upload(IFormFile file)
 ```

-Next we will ensure that we limit our uploads to supported images types.
+Next, we will ensure that we limit our uploads to supported image types.

-To do so we'll make a class property to hold a _set_ of strings of the content
+To do so, we'll make a class property to hold a _set_ of strings of the content
 types allowed.
 We will use the `HashSet` collection type since it is efficient
-for fast lookups, and does not allow for duplicates (unlike a `List`)
+for fast lookups and does not allow for duplicates (unlike a `List`)

 ```csharp
 private readonly HashSet<string> VALID_CONTENT_TYPES = new HashSet<string> {